-We have already covered the two-channels binaural stream type for monitoring and final encoding into binaural format.
+We have already covered the two-channels binaural stream type for monitoring and final encoding into a binaural format.
 One of the other important Stream Types is referred to as Channel Based.
-This stream can range from a single-channel mono to a multichannel audio stream of up to 12 channels with the Essential license and 64 signals with ultimate license.
-These streams will flow as a perfectly synchronized group through the signal graph defined in the Environment Setup.
+This stream can range from a single-channel mono to a multichannel audio stream (*).
+These streams will flow as a perfectly synchronized group through the signal graph defined in the Setup page.
 The channel count of the stream is set by the choice in the Speaker Arrangement pull down menu of a module.
 A change to the speaker configuration here alters the channel count in and out of a module, depending on its context in the signal graph.
-When you connect Channel Based modules together in SPAT, they automatically inherit the Speaker Arrangement and Channel Count from the stream type at their connected input.
+When you connect channel-based modules together in SPAT Revolution, they automatically inherit the speaker arrangement and channel count from the stream type at their connected input.

-Channel based audio streams - when connected to a hardware output module will render the spatial composition on speakers connected to the physical outputs of your audio hardware.
-SPAT is expecting the loudspeaker system specified in the Speaker Arrangement of the Output module.
-If the real loudspeaker arrangement does not correctly match the speaker arrangement model or there is a mistake in your routing somewhere, then the spatial sound image will be compromised.
+Channel based audio streams - when connected to a hardware output module - will render the spatial composition on speakers connected to the physical outputs of your audio hardware.
+SPAT Revolution is expecting the loudspeaker system specified in the speaker arrangement of the Output module.
+If the real loudspeaker arrangement does not correctly match the speaker arrangement model or there is a mistake in your routing somewhere, the spatial sound image will then be compromised.

 !> Each output channel must be routed to the correct speaker.